vanhoutk/DistributedFileSystem/README.md

 No check on the fact that the sessionKey (or rather the ticket hasn't been tampered with) <- Discuss in report Didn't put a time check on the ticket query for the file modify time.
 Too much effort and not very important.

+TimeOut might not be fully secure, should possibly be encrypted with the sessionKey first, then the sharedSecret.
+Otherwise a new connection could be used to impersonate a different user.
+Potentially.